Azure/azure-functions-sql-extension/docs/SetupGuide_Javascript.md

     func init --worker-runtime node --language javascript
     ```

 3. Enable SQL bindings on the function app.
-More information can be found [in Microsoft Docs](https://docs.microsoft.com/azure/azure-functions/functions-bindings-azure-sql).
+More information can be found in the [Azure SQL bindings for Azure Functions docs](https://aka.ms/sqlbindings).

     Update the `host.json` file to the preview extension bundle.
     ```json